St. Paul's, Bloor Street: New church

-In 1907, the Rev. Canon Henry John Cody was appointed rector.
-Canon Cody's reputation as a skilled orator drew more members to the church and they soon needed a new building.
-The current sanctuary, known as the new church, broke ground in 1909.
+In 1907, the Rev. Canon Henry John Cody was appointed as rector.
+Canon Cody's reputation as a skilled orator drew more members to the church, and they soon needed a new building.
+The current sanctuary, known as the 'new church', broke ground in 1909.
 The cornerstone was laid in 1910 and the church was opened on November 30, 1913.
-Notable Toronto architect E. J. Lennox, who attended the church and had previously done additions to the old church in 1904, designed the new church in the Gothic Revival style.
+Notable Toronto architect E. J. Lennox, who was a parishioner and had previously done additions to the old church in 1904, designed the new church in the Gothic Revival style.
 The new church originally had a seating capacity of 2500.

 The church has a number of memorial plaques dedicated to parishioners who died in World War I, including Arthur Gerald Knight.
-Other memorials to fallen parishioners in the church include an ornate alabaster screen behind the altar and large stained glass windows unveiled by Governor-General Lord Byng of Vimy.
+Other memorials to fallen parishioners in the church include an ornate alabaster screen behind the altar, and large stained glass windows unveiled by Governor-General Lord Byng of Vimy.

-Cody Hall, built in memory of Canon Cody’s son Maurice who died in a canoe accident, opened in 1928.
+Cody Hall, built in memory of Canon Cody's son Maurice (who died in a canoe accident), opened in 1928.
 It was also designed by Lennox.
 It contains a large theatre-style room, classrooms, a gym and a rifle range.

-From its creation in 1933 until its boundaries were redrawn in 1966, St. Paul's was one of two churches dedicated to St. Paul the Apostle which lent its name to the St. Paul's electoral district.
+St. Paul's was one of two local churches dedicated to St. Paul the Apostle that provided the name for St. Paul's electoral district from its creation in 1933 until its boundaries were redrawn in 1966.
 The other St. Paul's, St. Paul's-Avenue Road United Church and later Trinity-St. Paul's United Church, ceased to be within the boundaries of the riding in 1987.

 Recent history

 In 1989, the church was designated under Part IV of the Ontario Heritage Act by the City of Toronto By-Law 68-89 as being of cultural heritage value or interest.

+The Rt Rev. Victoria Matthews, the first woman to be made a bishop in the Anglican Church of Canada and fifth in the worldwide Anglican Communion, was consecrated in the church on February 12, 1994.

 The church underwent a renovation in 1991.
 The seating capacity was reduced from 2500 to 1800 as the baptismal font was moved to the front of the nave.
 In 2006, a large renovation project, known as the Nehemiah Project, was completed by Black & Moffat Architects.
 This amalgamated all three buildings into one accessible complex of 10,000 sqm.